OpenSilver/OpenSilver.Documentation/documentation/how-to-topics/visual-studio-code-support.md

 - C# Dev Toolkit
 - C# Support
-- .NET 8 SDK with WASM/Blazor workload

-You will also need the **.NET Framework 8 SDK and the Blazor WASM workload** (the extension will try to install these if they are not already installed).
+You will also need the **.NET SDK and the Blazor WASM workload** (the extension will try to install these if they are not already installed).

 A common scenario after the prerequisites are installed includes: